openstack/cinder/doc/source/man/cinder-manage.rst

     Purge database entries that are marked as deleted, that are older than the number of days specified.

+``cinder-manage db online_data_migrations``

+    Perform online data migrations for database upgrade between releases in batches.

+    This command interprets the following options when it is invoked:

+    --max_count     Maximum number of objects to consider.
+    --ignore_state  Force records to migrate even if another operation is performed on them.
+This may be dangerous, please refer to release notes for more information.

 Cinder Logs
 ~~~~~~~~~~~